cmubig/arc-icra23/calls.md

 ## Workshop Publication Topics

-We are accepting papers in the following broad areas of safe vehicle autonomy, including (but not limited to) the following:
+We are accepting papers in the following broad areas of safe vehicle autonomy, including (but not limited to):

 - Safe reinforcement learning, safe exploration, constrained reinforcement learning
 - Safe learning approaches inspired by control theory, e.g. control barrier function, Lyapunov method, reachability analysis